-What will the Pope tell President Trump ?
+What will the Pope tell President Trump?

 Trump's businesses descended into multiple bankruptcies before he recovered his financial footing and became a media star.
 Francis was exiled by his Jesuit community, a banishment that only ended when he was appointed a bishop.
 Trump is the first American without political or military experience to occupy the Oval Office.
 Francis is the first Latin American to sit in St. Peter's chair.

 "They are both outsiders, both survivors of big challenges," Faggioli said.
-"Both of their careers were considered over at one point, and they came back,"
+"Both of their careers were considered over at one point, and they came back."

 In late 2013, Trump said he saw echoes of himself in the new pontiff.